amalcaraz/spotaroom/README.md

 In order to test the production build in local environment, run the next command: `npm run serve:prod`.
 And visit `http://localhost:4200/`.

+## Deploying the app to [GitHub Pages](https://pages.github.com/)

+Run `npm run deploy` to deploy the app to github pages (the build deployed is compiled with AOT).
+Then you can open it, navigating to: [https://amalcaraz.github.io/spotaroom/madrid](https://amalcaraz.github.io/spotaroom/madrid)

 ## Running unit tests

 Run `npm test` to execute the unit tests via [Karma](https://karma-runner.github.io) with watcher.